minus34/gnaf-loader/README.md

 - Suburb-Locality bdys have been flattened into a single continuous layer of localities - South Australian Hundreds have been removed and ACT districts have been added where there are no gazetted localities
 - The Melbourne, VIC locality has been split into Melbourne, 3000 and Melbourne 3004 localities (the new locality PIDs are VIC 1634_1 & VIC 1634_2).
 The split occurs at the Yarra River (based on the postcodes in the Melbourne addresses)
 - A postcode boundaries layer has been created using the postcodes in the address tables.
 Whilst this closely emulates the official PSMA postcode boundaries, there are several hundred addresses that are in the wrong postcode bdy.
 Do not treat this data as authoritative

-## WARNING:
-- The scripts will DROP ALL TABLES and recreate them using CASCADE; meaning you'll LOSE YOUR VIEWS if you have created any!
-If you want to keep the existing data - you'll need to change the schema names in the script or use a different database
-- All raw GNAF tables can be created UNLOGGED to speed up the data load.
-This will make them UNRECOVERABLE if your database is corrupted.
-You can run these scripts again to recreate them.
-If you think this sounds ok - set the unlogged_tables flag to True for a slightly faster load

-## NOTES:
-- Whilst you can choose which 4 schemas to load the data into, I haven't QA'd every permutation.
-Stick with the defaults if you have limited Postgres experience
-- If you're not running the Python script on the Postgres server, you'll need to have access to a network path to the GNAF files on the database server (to create the list of files to process).
-The alternative is to have a local copy of the raw files
-- The 'create tables' sql script will add the PostGIS extension to the database in the public schema, you don't need to add it to your database
-- There is an option to VACUUM the database at the start after dropping the existing GNAF/Admin Bdy tables - this doesn't really do anything outside of repeated testing.
-(I was too lazy to take it out of the code as it meant renumbering all the SQL files and I'd like to go to bed now)

 ## TO DO:
 - Create views and analysis tables for all Admin Bdys (only localities, states and commonwealth electorates are currently done)